garywill/BigSearch/src/README.md

   - 🛡️ Minimun default permissions.
 Won't ask for sensitive permissions until needed.
 (Browser extension)
   - 🛡️ Pure client-side tool functions fully.
 No necessary server.
 No collecting user's input. (extension and web app)
   - 🛡️ Hide HTTP Referrer by default to protect user privacy.
-  - 🛡️ Browser extension doesn't inject anything to webs. (except when using those engines with Ajax)
+  - 🛡️ Browser extension doesn't inject anything to webs. (except when using those engines requiring Ajax)
 - 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any websites that support **general GET/POST** request.
-And **even compatible with** those that don't support GET/POST)
+And **even works with** those that don't support GET/POST)
   > E.g: Google, DuckDuckGo, Amazon, eBay, Dictionary, Github, StackOverflow, IEEE, or the holding of the library near your home (easy to customize).
 Included 40+
-- 🔎 User adding custom-defined search engine (even syncronizable between devices via browser account in browser extension)
+- 🔎 User adding custom-defined search engine (syncronizable between devices via browser account in extension)
 - 🔎 Support using browser-installed search engines (browser extension.
 So you can directly use those engines you've added into browser.
 Currently only Firefox provides)
-- 📁 Search engines catagory
+- 🗂️ Search engines catagory
 - 📋 Save, reuse and manage your input history (only saved locally in the browser localStorage)
 - 🖱️ Quickly use user selected text on webpage as search term (browser extension, through context menu)
   > - Not in Firefox incognito mode